Twitter Strikes Deal to Show Tweets in Google Search Results

 - Links: Include links when it’s appropriate.
 Always link to authoritative sites that provide value to your fans.

 - Frequency: The more active you are on Twitter, the more likely you are to make connections and gain new followers

 - Analysis: The more you Tweet and track your engagement, the better you’ll understand what type of content resonates with your unique audience

 As the indexing of tweets takes effect in the coming months, we may discover other ways to optimize Twitter for Google SERPs.
 Until then, preparing for the shift by investing more time in Twitter engagement is a wise move.
-If you’d like to learn more about social media marketing and how to leverage this platform for SEO, please connect with our Digital Marketing team or attend our next Chicagoland Digital Marketing event.
+If you’d like to learn more about social media marketing and how to leverage this platform for SEO, please contact SWC or attend our next Chicagoland Digital Marketing event.

 If you enjoyed this digital marketing post, please check out a few of our related past posts:

 User Experience: The Makings of a Sustainable SEO Strategy